nasa/Common-Metadata-Repository/schemas/resources/schemas/visualization-draft/v1.1.0/ingest.md

 ### <a name="create-update-visualization-draft"></a> Create / Update a Visualization Draft

-Visualization Draft concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/providers/<provider-id>/visualization-drafts/<native-id>`.
+Visualization Draft concepts can be created or updated by sending an HTTP PUT or POST with the metadata to the URL `%CMR-ENDPOINT%/providers/<provider-id>/visualization-drafts/<native-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).
 The contents of the metadata is passed in the body of the request.

 ```
     curl -XPOST \